rust-lang/rust-by-example/src/meta/doc.md

 ### Doc comments

 Doc comments are very useful for big projects that require documentation.
-When running Rustdoc, these are the comments that get compiled into documentation.
+When running `rustdoc`, these are the comments that get compiled into documentation.
 They are denoted by a `///`, and support [Markdown].

 ```rust,editable,ignore